By Tara Gibson - April 9, 2021

 With a mass notification solution that has polling capabilities, users can send automated daily employee COVID health checks, which prompt workers to respond on whether they have symptoms or have been in contact with anybody who has tested positive for the coronavirus.

-An organization wants their workers to feel safe at work, which is why conducting health checks, sharing what’s being done to maintain their safety as well as what employees need to do to ensure their colleagues safety is paramount.
+An organization wants their workers to feel safe at work, which is why conducting health checks, sharing what is being done to maintain their safety as well as what employees need to do to ensure their colleagues safety is paramount.

-Although budgets are tight, clear and consistent communication with employees throughout the rest of the year – and going forward – is essential for any business.
+Although budgets are tight, clear and consistent communication with employees is essential for any business.
 Leaders should look for a comprehensive mass communication and collaboration solution that is easy-to-use, can reach everybody instantly, and has helpful features such as automated updates, contact list segmentation, multi-language options, SMS opt-in, and robust reporting capabilities.

-It is a businesses’ responsibility to protect employees and put them at ease throughout this unprecedented and difficult time.
+It is a businesses’ responsibility to protect employees and put them at ease throughout this unprecedented and challenging time.
 Employee communications are just one way to do so.

 Tara is a Marketing Coordinator on the Rave Mobile Safety marketing team.
 She loves writing about all things K-12, State & Local, Higher Ed, Corporate, and Healthcare, and manages the Rave social media channels.
 When she's not working, she's taking care of her smiley, shoe eating, Instagram-famous fur baby, Enzo!